Hallway-Inc/voice-bot-examples/README.md

 ### Site navigation

 Characters can automatically navigate the page and speak about what you're looking at.
+By default, we navigate and listen for route changes using browser APIs, but you can disable this by setting the `disable-navigation` attribute so you can seamlessly integrate navigation with your site's framework.

-To support auto-navigation, listen for `"navigate"` events and navigate to the requested URL with your site's client-side routing mechanism.
+To handle the bot's navigation attempts, listen for `"navigate"` events and navigate to the requested URL with your site's client-side routing mechanism.

 ```js
 hallwayEmbedBaseEl.addEventListener("navigate", (event) => {